The Dark Side of Social Media Algorithms | How They Control What You See

 ⭐ Targeting Kids and Teens

-- How platform lock kids and teens?
+- How does the platform lock kids and teens?

 - Extreme dieting